This recipe has been improved and updated.

-As per usual, I was craving a little of potatoes in my life, so I decide to make aloo tikki.
+As per usual, I was craving a little of potatoes and homemade Indian food in my life, so I decide to make an easy baked aloo tikki recipe.

-For the seasonings, I didn’t measure.
-However, when you get to the seasoning part, your potatoes will already be cooked and mashed.
-So, feel free to taste test as you add your seasonings.
+For the seasonings, feel free to taste test as you add your seasonings.
 Start with a teaspoon, then add more to adjust.

 You’re probably wondering why I baked my aloo tikki – well it’s because I want to limit the amount of oil I use in my diet.
 This recipe uses some oil, maybe about a tablespoon worth.
 But keep in mind, we’re definitely not soaking the aloo tikki in it.

-Also, depending on how large you make your aloo tikki, you’ll yield about 8 patties with this recipe.
+Also, depending on how large you make your aloo tikki, you’ll yield about 12 small patties with this recipe.

-Okay, so let me take you through how I made these homemade aloo tikki (potato croquettes) with what I have.
+Okay, so let me take you through how I made these homemade aloo tikkis (potato croquettes) with what I have.

 - Salt to taste

-3 – Next, add your your onions, bell pepper, and peas.
+- Next, add the chopped onions, bell pepper, and peas.
 Mix well.

-5- Make balls with the aloo tikki mixture, about two tablespoons worth.
-Then flatten into patties.
-Brush each tikki with oil.
-Then, put your tikkis on a baking tray lined with parchment paper.
+- Brush both sides of the tikki with oil.
+Lay tikkis on a baking tray lined with parchment paper.

-6 – Bake for about 30 minutes.
+- Finally, bake for about 30 minutes.
 Carefully flipping them halfway.